-Respiratory tract infections have a wide array of risk factors, including overcrowding, a damp living environment, air pollution, and parental smoking.
+Respiratory tract infections have a wide array of

 A number of observational studies have also reported a nutritional risk factor – vitamin D deficiency.
 Some researchers have concluded that vitamin D has the ability to trigger an immune response to certain viruses and bacteria.

 However, the links between respiratory tract infections and vitamin D supplementation have remained controversial; some studies support the theory while others are inconclusive.
 To date, five meta-analyses have been conducted on existing data.
 Two of these reported significant positive effects, and three found no significant effect.

 In an attempt to put this question to bed, the largest meta-analysis to date was published this week in the BMJ.

 The analysis, carried out by an international group of researchers, is the first to use individual participant data (IPD), rather than the aggregate methodology that was used in earlier meta-analyses.
 In this way, changes measured at different points in time within each participant of each trial can be accounted for, rather than taking a summary (aggregate) of the data.
 IPD is considered the “gold standard” of systematic review.

 The team used data from 25 randomized controlled trials investigating vitamin D supplementation.
 In total, data from 11,321 participants were analyzed.

 After adjusting for potentially confounding variables, such as sex, age, and study duration, they found that vitamin D supplementation produced a

 In simple terms, if 33 people took vitamin D supplements, one acute respiratory tract infection would be prevented.
 If these results are confirmed, vitamin D supplementation could potentially prevent millions of respiratory infections each year.